petiay/measure_extinction/README.rst

 Contributors
 ------------

-Karl Gordon
+Karl Gordon and Marjorie Decleir

 License
 -------

-This project is Copyright (c) Karl Gordon and licensed under the terms of the BSD 3-Clause license.
-This package is based upon the `Astropy package template <https://github.com/astropy/package-template>`_ which is licensed under the BSD 3-clause licence.
+This project is Copyright (c) Karl Gordon and Marjorie Decleir and licensed under the terms of the BSD 3-Clause license.
+This package is based upon the `Astropy package template <https://github.com/astropy/package-template>`_ which is licensed under the BSD 3-clause license.
 See the licenses folder for more information.

 Contributing